Updated: April 2, 2026

 Monthly rent for an apartment (1 bedroom) outside of center

-Find out more about Lisbon real estate!
+Find out more about buying property in Lisbon

 Click Here Arrow Icon